Contributors Dropdown icon

 That is where a marketing data warehouse comes into the picture.
 It offers limitless scalability and is a much more robust solution than an Excel sheet.
 It can harmonize your data coming from multiple sources, making it the main data source to create actionable insights.

-Which data warehouse best suits my needs?
+Which marketing data warehouse best suits my needs?

 Not all data warehouses are created equal.
 They can range from being a personal or departmental level scope with one or two subject areas to an Enterprise scope, driving strategy, and integrating various aspects of the business.
 When starting your data warehouse journey, you can start small with up to 10 different data sources and grow slowly from there.